How to Get Rid of Dust When It’s Everywhere

-Several factors influence the effects of dust particles.
-For example, how deeply the particles are inhaled into the respiratory system, or the length of exposure.
-Other factors, such as whether breathing is done through the nose or mouth, may also influence the effects.
-Using an air purifier to help control and reduce dust can assist in removing it from the air prior to it reaching your lungs.
+Several factors influence the effects of dust particles, such as how deeply the particles are inhaled into the respiratory system or the length of exposure.
+Other factors, such as whether you breathe in through the nose or mouth, may also influence the effects of fewer dust particles.
+Using an air purifier to help control and reduce dust can help remove it from the air before it reaches your lungs.

 Dust At Work Is Often Worse

 Occupations, where dust is an issue, tend to put workers at risk for dust-related illnesses.
 Inhaled dust particles produce scar tissue, and particles may even dissolve into the bloodstream, causing potential toxicity to spread to vital parts of the body, including the brain and kidneys.